 seeing the midnight sun of Iceland in Jun

-During the autumn season, the leaves start to brown out and fall from their branches, and the migratory birds and other wildlife will also start to leave their homes in Iceland.
+Autumn brings cooling temperatures and an increase in wind and rainfall, particularly in October.
+Early autumn can still feel quite mild, especially in the south, but by the end of October, winter conditions begin to creep in, particularly in the north and at higher elevations.
+Fall colors take over the landscape, creating a dramatic backdrop for road trips.
+The leaves start to brown out and fall from their branches, and the migratory birds and other wildlife will also start to leave their homes in Iceland.
 So tours that include activities like bird watching will also start to close for the year.

 (50°F and 35.6°F)